lambdamikel/picoram-ultimate/README.md

 ![MPF Capacitor](pics/mpf-capacitor.jpg)

-**If you encounter stability problems, try removing the 10k resistor array completely - the predecessor project, PicoRAM 6116, didn't have one!
-This was mainly added for the Heathkit:**
+**If you encounter stability problems, try removing the 10k resistor array completely and use 74F373 instead of 74LS373.**

 ![MPF Resistor](pics/mpf-resistor.jpg)